Friday, January 20, 2012

 photo: Lifenews.com

 "The Cause for Life is a noble and godly cause.
 It is a crusade against the power of darkness and the shadow of death.
-I admire people who are so committed to the sanctity of life.
+I admire people who are so committed to the Cause of life.
 Their commitment takes them to places they probably did not dream of going and met people they did not dream meeting or did things they never dreamed doing.
 For many, it has become the main purpose of their existence, a vocation, and reason for being here on earth.
 But how do you separate the wheat from the chaff?
 The sheep from goats?
 When does the Prolife Movement become for some, just another wagon to jump into, just another cause to rally, just another issue to scream about?
 Some people may just be there because they enjoy the fight and confrontations?
 Are they naturally argumentative and opinionated that the pro-life debates are just another way of exercising their war muscles?
-Or is a deeper motivation really present, a pure, unadulterated desire to correct the wrong done, promote justice for all and reclaim the right that belongs solely to God?"
+Or is a deeper motivation really present, a pure, unadulterated desire to correct the wrong done, promote justice for all and reclaim the right that belongs solely to God?

-2 comments:
+No comments: